-The region's most popular festivals originate from a wide variety of religious and cultural traditions.
+The most popular festivals in Southeast Asia originate from a wide variety of religious and cultural traditions.

-As most of these traditions follow different calendars, the dates vary relative to the Gregorian calendar; we've included their dates to as far as 2020.
+As most of these traditions follow different calendars, the dates vary relative to the Gregorian calendar; we've included their dates through 2023.

-The significant ethnic Chinese presence in Southeast Asia celebrates its biggest festival during Chinese New Year.
-All across the region - but most especially in Penang, Singapore and Vietnam - street bazaars, fireworks, and family reunions mark the changing of calendars.
+The significant ethnic Chinese presence in Southeast Asia celebrates its biggest festival during the Chinese New Year.
+All across the region—but most especially in Penang, Singapore, and Vietnam—street bazaars, fireworks, and family reunions mark the changing of calendars.

 - Celebrated in: Penang, Singapore, Vietnam, and in cities with significant ethnic Chinese communities